 2 or more processing cores

-If you do not yet have a Q-View Software installer file, contact a representative from Quansys by email
+If you do not have a Q-View Software installer, contact a Quansys representative by email

 or call 1-888-782-6797.

 to start a 60 day trial or enter your assigned company name and